-"Show's over, Corporal," said the officer, his voice and eyes now harsh.
-"Get back to the pay the daughter of Abhorsen.
+"So," he said, taking the documents from his belt and handing them back to Sabriel.
+"You are the daughter of Abhorsen.
 I am Colonel Horyse, the commander of a small part of the garrison here-a unit the Army likes to call the Northern Perimeter Reconaissance Unit and everyone else calls the Crossing Point Scouts-a somewhat motley collection of Ancelstierrans who've managed to gain a Charter mark and some small knowledge of magic."